lancer-kit/forge/README.md

 The scaffolder may generate the go mods with project name and tidy them on `--gomods` flag.

+#### Templates
+Scaffolder has a custom system of templates that are defined in schema.yml file with the constant description of the specification of base and optional modules of the project.
+The specification contains the base predefined configuration, that is used during the scaffold process if the `-p` flag was not used during scaffold.

+Now the scaffolder can generate two projects:
+- base (with `base-tmpl` flag)
+- example project  (with `foo-tmpl` flag)

 #### Example
 ```
 go get github.com/lancer-kit/forge